vinaykumarhegde/webrtc-build/README.md

 * [depot_tools](http://www.chromium.org/developers/how-tos/depottools) and
 * `scripts/`

-is done using a :neckbeard: `make` file and copied to `/opt/webrtc/Makefile` by `ansible` when provisioning.
-So e.g. to do everything:
+is done using a :neckbeard: `make` file.
+Its copied to `/opt/webrtc/Makefile` by `ansible` when provisioning so e.g. to do everything:

 ```bash
 $ make clean